 - 2 packages cream cheese

-- 1 cup pepper jack cheese, shredded (I recommend shredding your own)
+- 1 cup pepper jack cheese shredded (I recommend shredding your own)

 Instructions

-- Put the baking tray with peppers and onion and the head of garlic in the oven and roast for about 35 minutes, or until the veggies are soft.
+- Put the baking sheet with peppers and onion and the head of garlic in the oven and roast for about 35 minutes, or until the veggies are soft.
 The garlic may require an extra 5-10 minutes.
 Keep an eye on it, removing it when it’s pleasantly soft and roast-y looking.

 - While the veggies are roasting, add cream cheese to a small pan over low heat.
 Let melt, stirring occasionally.
 This should take around 15 minutes.